GenomeInfo/2018-02-06-QIMR-Berghofer/_episodes/15-data-frames.md

 > ## Selection of Individual Values
 >
-> Assume Pandas has been imported into your notebook
+> Assume Pandas has been imported and the Gapminder GDP
-> and the Gapminder GDP data for Europe has been loaded:
+> data for Europe has been loaded:
 >
 > ~~~
 > import pandas